unistra/ansible-modules-opennebula/README.rst

       },
       state: present

-* Make sure a VM exists and is started:
+* Make sure a VM exists and is started with
+  1 additionnal disk, size are in MB and will appear as /dev/vdb device:

 .. code::